Instructions for Authors

 Abstract and Keywords

 Title of the manuscript in English should be written before the English abstract.
 The abstract should be no shorter than 400 and no longer than 500 words and structured as follows: objectives, methods, results, and conclusions.
 Objective(s) -the primary purpose of the article; Method(s) -data sources, design of the study, patients or participants, interventions, and main outcome measures; Results -key findings; Conclusions -including direct clinical applications.
 Case reports should include unstructured abstracts.

-Abstract should give information about the ground and the aim of the study, basic procedures (case selection, analytical or observational methods), main findings (specific weight and significance, if applicable) and basic conclusions.
+Abstract should give information about the background and the aim of the study, basic procedures (case selection, analytical or observational methods), main findings (specific weight and significance, if applicable) and basic conclusions.
 The novel and remarkable features of the study should be emphasized.
 Authors should ensure that the abstract would represent the whole study as it is the most prominent part of the work in the majority of electronic data bases.
-Up to 3-10 key words should be provided, in accordance with Index Medicus, Medical Subjects Subheadings (MeSH).
-Key words should be selected from National Library of Medicine'in Medical Subject Headings, MeSH (https://www.nlm.nih.gov/mesh/MBrowser.html) and be located under abstract.
+Up to 3-6 keywords should be provided, in accordance with Index Medicus, Medical Subjects Subheadings (MeSH).
+Keywords should be selected from National Library of Medicine'in Medical Subject Headings, MeSH (https://www.nlm.nih.gov/mesh/MBrowser.html) and be located under abstract.

 This section should contain a clear statement of the general and specific objectives of the study, as well as the hypotheses that the work is designed to test.
 It should also give a brief account of the reported literature.
 The last sentence should clearly state the primary and secondary purposes of the article.
 References related to the issues raised must be indicated.
 Data or findings from the current study must not be included in this section.